UKHO/docs/quality-assurance/web-accessibility.md

 * speech
 * visual

-Web accessibility also benefits people without disabilities, like older people with changing abilities due to ageing and people with “temporary disabilities” such as
+Accessibility also benefits people without disabilities, like older people with changing abilities due to ageing and people with “temporary disabilities” such as

 * a broken arm
 * lost glasses